 A separate house with a private entrance.
 The rooms, that share a bathroom, sitting room with TV and a comfortable dining area, sleep between one and four people.
 Guests have access to a kitchen.
 There are a further two double bedrooms in small, private cottages with private bathrooms.
 There’s free Wi-Fi in all rooms.
 The beautiful garden has a BBQ and a hot tub.
 Guests have access to a washing machine.

-Breakfast is included.
-Guests prepare all other meals.
+Breakfast tray is available.
 There are good supermarkets, diners and restaurants in Akureyri (5 km / 3 mi).

 Service and recreation

 There’s a playground for the children by the guesthouse, and finding fun hiking trails is easy.
 You can go horse riding (1.5 km / 1 mi) or go swimming in Akureyri or Þelamörk (10 km / 6 mi).
 For golf, head to Jaðarsvöllur in Akureyri, an 18-hole golf course, where you will also find a good selection of shops and supermarkets, bars, intersting museums and various tourism services.
 One of Iceland’s best-known and popular ski areas is in Hlíðarfjall, a mountain that overlooks the town.